 Look for x-ray machines that not only detect contaminants, but perform simultaneous quality checks.With one machine, you can find contaminants and also check mass measurement, fill level and component count, among other attributes that are important for both quality control and quality assurance.

 X-ray systems powered by the latest-generation software, such as Eagle SimulTask™ PRO provide a visual product snapshot that is time- and date-coded.
 Leverage real-time analytics for complete information to better gauge productivity and efficiency.
 Meet established internal quality standards and demonstrate due diligence with TraceServer™ software that records x-ray inspection processes and stores information in a centralized database for a full analysis of the product at any point in time.

 Handle critical control points, stay compliant:

 Being able to capture information on each product inspected at a certain critical control point also helps companies stay compliant with food safety regulations.
 With advanced detection in place and accessible information, you and your team can be better prepared for audits and demonstrate adherence to important standards.

-Register for Eagle’s first-ever Virtual Poultry Show at eaglepi.com/virtual-poultry-show where you’ll discover breakthrough technologies that will help streamline your operation.
+Visit Eagle’s Virtual Poultry Show where you’ll discover breakthrough technologies that will help streamline your operation.